 What are the age limitations?

-We ask that you be at least 15 years old and finished with Algebra 1 and Biology.
+We ask that you be at least 15 years old.
 Interested in pursuing Unbound as a dual credit option?
 We can help with that!
 Many of our students combine Unbound with their high school requirements to knock out two birds with one stone.

 Can I get a graduate degree?
 What about an associate's?

 Unbound is a bachelor’s degree program, but we can also help you with an associate’s degree if that’s what you need.
 At this time we do not offer support for graduate degrees.
 However, if your end goal is a graduate degree, our Admissions Advisors will take that into consideration when creating your Degree Plan.
 That way you’ll still be saving money while completing the requirements for acceptance to the graduate program of your choice while earning your bachelor’s degree.